Published 20 Jan 2023

 - Refrigerate promptly all cooked and perishable foods (preferably below 5 degrees Celsius

-- Keep cooked food piping hot (more than 60 degrees Celsius) prior to serving.
+- Keep cooked food piping hot (more than 60 degrees Celsius) before serving.

 - Do not store food too long even in the refrigerator.